Acorns vs. Vanguard: Highlights

 Customer Service

-Because all three companies provide financial services, they must also deliver customer support.
-Acorns can help you on the phone and online.
-Vanguard primarily relies on phone support, while Schwab has more channels.
-Schwab’s website and mobile app both include a virtual assistant that handles many questions, and there’s an option to switch to a live rep if needed.
+Supporting these financial products requires dependable customer service.
+Acorns offers assistance by phone and through its website.
+Vanguard primarily relies on phone support, while Schwab provides multiple service channels.
+Schwab’s website and mobile app include the same virtual assistant, which can answer many questions, with the option to connect to a live representative.

 Winner: Schwab